 Explore Old Town (Altstadt)

 Zurich’s historical Old Town, also known as Altstadt, is the perfect way to kick off your three days in Zurich.
-You’ll find parts of Old Town on both sides of the Limmat river.
+You’ll find parts of Old Town on the banks of the Limmat River in the shadow of Uetliberg – a hill overlooking the city.
 Old town squares, churches, and houses boast historic architecture.

 You can choose to set out on your own or sign up for an Old Town Walking Tour.
 During the tour, the guide will showcase the importance of Old Town in the history of Zurich and Switzerland.
 Old Town tends to be a popular area to explore for tourists, so consider visiting during the morning or evening to have fewer people to navigate.